Project Mohole: Phase 1

 Robert Ballard, in a talk at Wayne State University in 1969, stated that as far as he was concerned, the goal of the project was never to drill down to the Moho.
 It was to develop the technology to drill holes in deep water with a rig that was not tethered to the bottom.

-Controversy
+Controversy and cancellation of later phases

 As Munk commented in 2010, the success of Phase 1 of Mohole doomed the project.
 The many factors that proved fatal to Mohole included the human element, differing views of the engineering and scientific goals, political improprieties at the governmental level, complexities of managing such a large project, and escalating costs.
 D. S. Greenberg, a reporter for the journal Science commented in 1964, "There is a lengthy and unattractive trail of bickering, bitterness, and shortsightedness, involving some of the leading figures of American science and science administration."
 The drilling that was to occur in the second phase of the project never took place.